wulalago/LearningNote/README.md

 # LearningNote
-> A record of my course for deep learning
+> A record of my course for academic learning

 ## Contents
 - [Programming Framework](#program)